EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 What is the difference between EMDR therapy and Cognitive-Behavioral Therapy (CBT)?

 EMDR and CBT both help with anxiety and mental health issues.
 But they do it in different ways.
 EMDR uses eye movements to work through trauma.
 CBT works on changing negative thoughts.
-Research shows EMDR is as effective as CBT in making people feel better.
+Research shows that EMDR is as effective as CBT in making people feel better.

 What are the benefits of EMDR therapy?